yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 [Merry](https://github.com/MerryMage) recently catched a bug in the implementation of yuzu's `SPSC` ring buffer, and fixed it by [removing the granularity template argument](https://github.com/yuzu-emu/yuzu/pull/5885).
 What does this mean?

-A buffer is a data structure that reserves space of memory as slots to store information temporarily (for example, an audio buffer).
+A buffer is a data structure that reserves space of memory as slots to store information temporarily: for example, an audio buffer.
 In particular, a [ring buffer](https://en.wikipedia.org/wiki/Circular_buffer) is a special type of buffer where the slot next to the final one is the first slot in the buffer (so the start and the end are connected).
 Once it's full, no new data is added until some information has been extracted from the buffer and processed.